quicwg/base-drafts/draft-ietf-quic-transport.md

 : The Connection ID field and the Stateless Reset Token field contain an alternative connection ID that has a sequence number of 1; see {{issue-cid}}.
-  Having these values bundled with the preferred address ensures that there will be at least one unused active connection ID when the client initiates migration to the preferred address.
+  Having these values sent alongside the preferred address ensures that there will be at least one unused active connection ID when the client initiates migration to the preferred address.

 : The Connection ID and Stateless Reset Token fields of a preferred address are